 8. Iran – Nose Job Capital of the World

 But there is a funny way how I learned about it.
-One day when I was travelling I have seen a teenage boy with a plaster on his nose and though yes accidents happens.
-Than the next day I saw another one and I started to think that men in Iran are quick to hand to hand fights.
+One day when I was traveling I have seen a teenage boy with a plaster on his nose and though yes accidents happen.
+Then the next day I saw another one and I started to think that men in Iran are quick to hand to hand fights.

 When I saw her it all became clear.
 She told me that they keep those plasters longer than they should just to show off they had an operation!

 In Iran everyone pays attention to noses.
 It is national obsession, just after sweets.
 Many times I had to explain that I did not have a nose job myself!